aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 ## Version Compatibility

 The patch offsets are hard-coded for firmware v3.7.2 (build `Dec 22 2025 09:25:53`).
 A different firmware version will have different code layout, and applying these patches to it will produce a corrupted firmware.
-In most cases the radio can be recovered by USB-flashing a known-good `FW-NEW.bin`, but there is no guarantee that a corrupted firmware won't damage the bootloader or leave the radio in a state that requires JTAG recovery.
+In most cases the radio can be recovered by USB-flashing a known-good `FW-NEW.bin`, but there is no guarantee that a corrupted firmware won't damage the bootloader or leave the radio in a state that requires SWD recovery.
 Do not use this tool on a firmware version other than v3.7.2 unless you have a JTAG debug probe and are prepared to use it.

 The tool is available at [github.com/aramder/pmr171-logo-tool](https://github.com/aramder/pmr171-logo-tool).

 *Disclosure: both the reverse engineering and this writeup were done with heavy AI assistance.
-I directed the investigation, provided the hardware and JTAG dumps, and verified results on the physical radio.
+I directed the investigation, provided the hardware and SWD dumps, and verified results on the physical radio.
 The LLM handled disassembly analysis, script writing, pattern matching through the binary, and drafting this post.
 There may be mistakes, misunderstandings, or inaccuracies in the technical details.*